GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: GMSA

-After completing autoencoder training, we need to teach the decoder how to utilize the soft tokens.
-We achieve this by performing full fine-tuning of the $\boldsymbol{W_Q}$, $\boldsymbol{W_K}$, and $\boldsymbol{W_V}$ projection matrices in each layer of the decoder, which can be specifically expressed as:
+After completing autoencoder pretraining, we need to teach the decoder how to utilize the soft tokens.
+We achieve this by performing full fine-tuning of the decoder, which can be expressed as:

 where $p_{\phi}(\cdot)$ is the decoder probability distribution obtained after the softmax function, and $a_i$ denotes the $i$-th token in the predicted answer.